 Russian billionaire Viktor Vekselberg, who years ago was welcomed with open arms by U.S. companies, universities, and even the government, has seen his ties with American institutions and companies disappear after he was sanctioned by the U.S. last year, RFE/RL writes.

-At the time Vekselberg build his American connections, Washington’s relations with Moscow were being reset, and Vekselberg was heading a Kremlin-backed initiative called Skolkovo to develop high technology, research, and entrepreneurship.
+At the time Vekselberg built his American connections, Washington’s relations with Moscow were being reset, and Vekselberg was heading a Kremlin-backed initiative called Skolkovo to develop high technology, research, and entrepreneurship.
 To complete the academic piece of his innovation center, dubbed Russia’s “Silicon Valley,” he needed to partner with a prominent U.S. academic institution.

 One of the world’s most prestigious, and wealthiest, universities, the Massachusetts Institute of Technology (MIT) embraced the effort and entered a $300 million collaboration to found the Skolkovo Institute of Science and Technology, or Skoltech, outside the Russian capital.